SamiraDesh/IndivNA/README.md

 1. `test_centrality`, matrix listing the stacked testing results for different centralities between nodes for the first representative subject.
 2. `test_centrality_long`, matrix with the long format listing the stacked testing results for different centralities between nodes for the first representative subject.

 Additional results are returned depending on the type of bootstrap.
-When running the nonparametric bootstrap, this function also returns -
+When running the nonparametric bootstrap, this function also creates -
 1. `boot_data`, a matrix containing all the edge weights estimated in each bootstrap replicate.
 2. `boot_data_summary`, a matrix containing the summary of all bootstrap results.
 3. `edge_data`, a matrix containing all edge weights retained in the original constructed network that were estimated in each bootstrap replicate.